 Information and communication science and technologies (ICST) are present in all fields of engineering and production and are involved in the majority of technological innovations.
 They play a strategic role in matters of defence and security.
-They form the basis of all service activities, impacting education, scientific research, access to culture, and interactions between individuals or between individuals and organisations.
+They form the basis of all service activities, impacting education, scientific research, access to culture, and interactions between individuals or between individuals and organizations.

 In scientific terms, these disciplines are relatively new and their scope has been significantly underestimated.

-The future will be one characterised by big issues in which science, technology and innovative practices are intimately intertwined, giving young researchers plenty to get their teeth into: the construction of vast networks of interconnected computers, the capacity to process in detail data which has meaning to human beings (images, natural language, perception), the quality control and security of software on which our lives can depend, and the management of large volumes of heterogeneous data which can be used to monitor the state of our planet.
+The future will be one characterized by big issues in which science, technology and innovative practices are intimately intertwined, giving young researchers plenty to get their teeth into: the construction of vast networks of interconnected computers, the capacity to process in detail data which has meaning to human beings (images, natural language, perception), the quality control and security of software on which our lives can depend, and the management of large volumes of heterogeneous data which can be used to monitor the state of our planet.